A benchmark for computational analysis of animal behavior, using animal-borne tags

-Animal behavior is of central interest in ecology and evolution, because an individual's behavior helps determine its reproductive opportunities and probability of survival~\cite{daviesIntroductionBehaviouralEcology2012}.
+Animal behavior is of central interest in ecology and evolution because an individual's behavior affects its reproductive opportunities and probability of survival~\cite{daviesIntroductionBehaviouralEcology2012}.
 Additionally, understanding animal behavior can be key to identifying conservation problems and planning successful management interventions~\cite{berger-talIntegratingAnimalBehavior2011}, for example in rearing captive animals prior to reintroduction~\cite{walters2010status}, designing protected areas~\cite{THAXTER201253}, and reducing dispersal of introduced species~\cite{tingley2013cane}.

+One increasingly utilized approach for monitoring animal behavior is remote recording by animal-borne tags, or \emph{bio-loggers}~\cite{rutzNewFrontiersBiologging2009, wilsonPryingIntimateDetails2008, yoda2001new}.
+These tags can be composed of multiple sensors such as an accelerometer, gyroscope, altimeter, pressure, GPS receiver, microphone, and/or camera, which record time-series data on an individual’s behavior and their \textit{in situ} environment.
+Additionally, bio-logger datasets can include data from many-hour tag deployments on multiple individuals.

-To study an animal’s behavior, it is useful to construct an inventory of what types of actions an individual may perform.
+To give a behavioral interpretation to recorded bio-logger data, it is useful to construct an inventory of what types of actions an individual may perform~\cite{batesonMeasuringBehaviourIntroductory2021}.
 This inventory, or \textit{ethogram}, is then used to classify observed actions (Figure~\ref{fig:intro}A).
-Using an ethogram, one can quantify, for example, the proportion of time an animal spends in different behavioral states, and how these differ between groups (e.g., sex, age, populations), or change over time (e.g., seasonally), with physiological condition (e.g., healthy vs. sick) or across different environmental contexts~\cite{batesonMeasuringBehaviourIntroductory2021, laddsSurrogates}.
+Using an ethogram, one can quantify, for example, the proportion of time an animal spends in different behavioral states, and how these differ between groups (e.g., sex, age, populations), or change over time (e.g., seasonally), with physiological condition (e.g., healthy vs. sick) or across different environmental contexts (e.g.~\cite{laddsSurrogates}).

-One increasingly utilized approach for monitoring animal behavior is remote recording by animal-borne tags, or \emph{bio-loggers}~\cite{rutzNewFrontiersBiologging2009, wilsonPryingIntimateDetails2008}.
-These tags can be composed of multiple sensors such as accelerometer, gyroscope, altimeter, pressure, GPS receiver, microphone, and camera, which record time-series data on an individual’s behavior and their \textit{in situ} environment.
-Additionally, bio-logger datasets include data from multiple many-hour tag deployments.
-Machine learning (ML), and in particular deep learning, is well suited for large, high complexity datasets~\cite{lecunDeepLearning2015}, and is increasingly being used for the analysis of bio-logger data.~\cite{egnorComputationalAnalysisBehavior2016, wangMachineLearningInferring2019}.